How The Market Has Changed

 Follower Count Does Not Equal Engagement

 We recently released a report on how smaller influencers receive a higher percentage of engagement.
 The math is simple, the more followers a person acquires, the smaller the percentage becomes of those that see the content, engage with the content, and are target consumers for a specific brand as the audience becomes too broad.
-Therefore, brands are paying more money for less targeting, less engagement and less impressions.
+Therefore, brands are paying more money for less targeting, less engagement, and fewer impressions.

-Now advertisers understand that engagement is the most important aspect because it is the largest indicator to success, following relevancy to the brand.
+Now advertisers understand that engagement is the most important aspect because it is the largest indicator of success, following relevancy to the brand.
 By providing brands and agencies with influencer scores that are adjusted for their follower count and comparing them to all their peers in their category of follower size, brands can make decisions that will move the needle with tracking results from influencer campaigns.

 Influencer marketing will continue to grow at the fastest rate ever during 2017, with clear winners emerging in the category.
-As brands invest more into successful influencer marketing strategies they will see an increase in sales both digitally and in-store and in organic brand mentions across all social channels.
+As brands invest more into successful influencer marketing strategies they will see an increase in sales both digitally and in-store and inorganic brand mentions across all social channels.